mbhulin/OrientTutorial/fill_database_with_test_data.md

 db.commit()
 ```

+### Create a Vertex together with its property values
 Or you can create a vertex with all its properties in one step.
 This option is used in FillDB:

 ```java